wkorando/loominated-java/README.md

 # Loominated Java

 The purpose of this project is to introduce and demonstrate the three central features of [Project Loom](https://openjdk.org/projects/loom/); [Virtual Threads](#virtual-threads), [Structured Concurrency](#structured-concurrency), and [Scoped Values](#scoped-values).
-Primarily the project is demonstrating using Structured Concurrency to break down a unit of work and execute it as concurrent tasks.
+Primarily the project is demonstrating how to use the Structured Concurrency API, which improve the writing, reading, debugging, and operational characteristics of breaking down a unit of work into tasks that can be executed concurrently.

 You can view the accompanying presentation for this project here: https://wkorando.github.io/presentations/loominated-java/

+If you are more interested in Scoped Values, be sure to check out this project: https://github.com/wkorando/project-loom-framework/

 ## Virtual Threads